Why AI Tools Burn Your Token Limit on Debugging (And What to Do Instead)

 It does not know:

-- →Which version of a library you're using
+- Which version of a library you are using

 So it gives you a generic answer based on common patterns.
 If your code matches a common pattern, it works.
-If your code is specific — custom middleware, non-standard architecture, modified third-party code — it gives you something that looks right but doesn't fit.
+If your code is specific, custom middleware, non-standard architecture, modified third-party code, it gives you something that looks right but does not fit.

 You paste the new error.
 It tries again with slightly more context.
 Repeat until it either gets lucky or you figure it out yourself.